-This Classic French Toast Bake recipe is the perfect breakfast casserole for Christmas morning, or brunch during any time of the year that you have friends and family in town.
-It uses simple ingredients like French bread, eggs, maple syrup and everyday baking spices and is easy-peasy to put together ahead of time, or just make and bake.
+This Classic French Toast Bake recipe is the perfect breakfast casserole for Christmas morning, Easter morning or brunch recipe any time of the year.
+It's made with simple ingredients like French bread, eggs, maple syrup and everyday baking spices.

-- How to Make this French Toast Bake Recipe - Overnight or A la Minute
+- How to Make this French Toast Bake Recipe - Overnight or last Minute

 - Ingredients in Classic French Toast Bake